mborgerson/wiki-export/wiki/Xbox_Debug_Monitor.md

 ### Console Discovery

-To discover all XDKs on the local network, sends a Type 3 NAP packet with no name (length 0) to the UDP address 255.255.255.255:731.
+To discover all XDKs on the local network, send a Type 3 NAP packet with no name (length 0) to the UDP address 255.255.255.255:731.
 Each XDK will respond with a Type 2 NAP packet containing its name.
 As with a forward lookup, the client may receive multiple replies with the same name, but different IP addresses.

 Remote Debugging and Control Protocol
 -------------------------------------

+The Remote Debugging and Control Protocol (RDCP) is a text-based, line-oriented, request-response protocol transmitted over a TCP connection on port 731.
+RDCP resembles protocols like FTP and SMTP, making it possible to communicate with XBDM using just a Telnet client.

+### Authentication

+TODO

+### Commands

 TODO